michelesr/thesis/src/mvaa.md

 Docker permits to build images of applications that can be instanced as containers.
-For any container, Docker provides an isolated and reproducible environment with the advantage of accessing directly to the virtualization feature of the Linux kernel, avoiding the overhead of installing and maintaining virtual machines.
+For any container, Docker provides an isolated and reproducible environment with the advantage of accessing directly to the virtualization features of Linux kernel, avoiding the overhead of installing and maintaining virtual machines.
 To access the virtualization features, Docker can use different interfaces such as *libcontainer*, *libvirt*, *LXC* (Linux Containers) and *systemd-nspawn* @wikipedia-docker.
 Docker is written in the *Go*